 This summary of significant accounting policies of the Audubon Trace Condominium Association, Inc. (the Association) is presented to assist in understanding its financial statements.
 The financial statements and notes thereto are representations of the Association's Management, who is responsible for their integrity and objectivity.
-The accounting policies conform to United States generally accepted accounting principles (U.S. GAAP) and have been consistently applied in the preparation of the financial statements, with the exception of a departure discussed in Note (A)(2)(e) below.
+The accounting policies conform to United States generally accepted accounting principles (U.S. GAAP) and have been consistently applied in the preparation of the financial statements, with the exception of departures discussed in Notes (A)(2)(e) and A(2)(f) below.